ellakoa/postcard-poem/content/posts/beyond-the-pebbles.md

   A fantastical display to surprise
   Explore, let imagination surmise.
 alignPoemLeft: false
+removePostcardPadding: false
 address: |-
   Beyond the Pebbles
   Oldstairs Bay
   Kingsdown
+  Kent UK
 stamp: /img/beyond-the-pebbles-stamp-1.png
 showStampInPreview: true
 author: Caroline Whitehouse
 date: 2022-09-11T07:00:20.477Z
 ---
+Oldstairs Bay, Kingsdown in Kent.
+Sometimes the sands are there and sometimes not, but when they are as the tide falls away these images can be found.
+Forever shifting and changing.
+A gentleman I was talking to one early morning explained that the bay was on a bed of chalk so the rapid falling tide was unable to escape through this layer and bubbled back up leaving these fascinating artforms.